What is Breast Reduction?

 Who is a good candidate?

-• Your breast have been fully developed
+• • Your breasts have fully developed.

 The Procedure